 Latest News and Articles

-- Online Event – London Mayoral Environment Debate – Monday 12 April 7.00 pmYour chance to quiz the London mayoral candidates on environmental matters.
+- Online Event – London Mayoral Environment Debate – New Date: Wednesday April 21st at 7.00 pmYour chance to quiz the London mayoral candidates on environmental matters.
 Our Friends at CPRE have organised an online debate for Mayoral candidates to forward their policies on nature, climate and our streets to London’s voters.
 If you want to cut air pollution, transform our streets, make walking easier, improve road crossings and end pedestrian deaths and injuries this is your chance to ask the next Mayor for them.
 It is being organised as part of the More Natural Capital campaign we have been working on as part of a coalition of environmental groups.

 - Online Event – Walking and cycling to and from railway stations – New date: Wednesday 16 June 2021 – 18:00 to 19:30This free event hosted by Urban Design Group and London Living Streets looks at best practice in providing inclusive access to railway stations, aiming to provide passengers travelling on foot, by bicycle or bus, safe, comfortable, attractive and direct routes, that will help to make railway use a first choice over the use of a car.

 - Improving Road Safety with Low Traffic NeighbourhoodsHokman Wong looks at the emerging evidence on how Low Traffic Neighbourhoods can reduce road danger.